aditdamodaran/portfolio/src/pages/index.md

   description1: >
     I enjoy building software for the web.
 I’m also a photographer, writer, and avid roadtripper.
 I most recently worked as an Economist at Hopper, but am looking for my next opportunity a bit early due to Covid-19.
   description2: >
     I graduated from the University of Chicago in Dec.
 2019 with a B.A. in Economics and a specialization in Data Science.
-In Aug.
-2020, I’ll begin my Master’s in Computer Science at the Georgia Institute of Technology.
+I'm working on my Master’s in Computer Science at the Georgia Institute of Technology.
   description3: >
     During my brief time at Hopper, I developed a report on how Covid-19 would affect U.S. & Canadian flight operations and airfare, and created data visualizations to help the communications team understand the scope of cancellations across major U.S. airports and carriers.
   description4: >